frobnitzem/autoQCT/README.md

   2. Job-script creation (script target)

-    This will create 2^n sub-directories (n is the number of solvent molecules) for (n choose 0) full configurations, (n choose 1) configurations missing 1 solvent, (n choose 2) configurations missing 2 solvents, and so-on.
+    This will create (frames)*(n+1) sub-directories: one for each trajectory frame - with all n waters and all-but-one water.
     It will also create an example launch script to submit all jobs *en bloc*.

+    It will also create four sub-directories to launch energy minimization jobs for water, ion, n-water ion, and n-1-water ion complexes.

   3. Output validation (output target)